CPerezz/privacy-tools/README.md

 ## Firewalls
 - [Portmaster](https://safing.io): A really nice firewall with high level of detail on all ongoing connections and an extremely curated UI that allows to monitor and control all network activity.
 - [RethinkDNS](https://rethinkdns.com/): A really good firewall based on DNS+VPN setup which allows to filter network activity and block trackers. **ONLY FOR ANDROID**.

+## Apps
+- [Osmand](https://osmand.net/): OsmAnd (OSM Automated Navigation Directions) is a map and navigation application with access to the free, worldwide, and high-quality OpenStreetMap (OSM) database.
+It has plenty of features.
+But the most important one is that you can download all maps and navigate then without **ANY INTERNET CONEECTION** just relying on GPS.
+Thus, avoiding tracking and sharing of your travel and common destinations.